hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 into a compute cluster.
 It acts as the operating system of this cluster, connecting the underlying hardware according to user-configurable policies, scheduling its use, and providing computing power.
-This section provides an overview of the Open Grid Engine architecture to assist with planning the cluster setup for your environment.
+This section provides an overview of the xxQS_NAMExx architecture to assist with planning the cluster setup for your environment.
 The following questions are included to aid in decision-making and installation.

 ## UNIX Services

-Open Grid Engine is a distributed software system that requires a number of services to run on different hosts in a network.
+xxQS_NAMExx is a distributed software system that requires a number of services to run on different hosts in a network.
 When these services are running, users of a cluster can interact with these service components to submit workloads to the system as jobs, monitor their execution, and finally retrieve the computed results of these jobs.
-A number of generic UNIX services are recommended, which will avoid problems and configuration effort if they are configured and tested in advance, before the Open Grid Engine is installed.
+A number of generic UNIX services are recommended, which will avoid problems and configuration effort if they are configured and tested in advance, before the xxQS_NAMExx is installed.

 ### Host Names

-For the Open Grid Engine service components and all client applications, it is essential that hosts have a correct hostname setup.
+For the xxQS_NAMExx service components and all client applications, it is essential that hosts have a correct hostname setup.
 This requires each host to have a unique name for identification and communication purposes.

 It is recommended to centrally manage hostnames using a DNS service or directory service like LDAP or NIS, rather